 RELATED: The Best Paddleboard Stroke For Beginners

-Now that you know how to hold your SUP paddle properly, your overall efficiency on the water will improve.
-And THAT makes your SUP experience all the more enjoyable.
+Now that you know how to hold paddle for SUP properly, your overall efficiency on the water will improve.
+And that makes your SUP experience all the more enjoyable.
 It’s human nature to doubt how much these minute adjustments make, but if you don’t believe us get out there and give it a try for your own validation purposes.
-You’ll quickly realise having your hands in the correct position make a huge difference.
+You’ll quickly realize having your hands in the correct position make a huge difference.
 In no time, finding the correct grip will be effortless and you can concentrate on the most important part of paddle boarding … having fun!

 Now it’s time to put what you learned to the test.
 Get out there and give it a try yourself!